NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 In this guide, we will learn how to:
 * open a CSV file and read it
 * place one shape at X,Y,Z position given by the CSV File
-* shape coming as a reference - overriding positions and colors
+* shape coming as a reference - with position and color given my information retrieved from the CSV file

 <p align="center">
     <img src="images/OV_CSVReader_WhatToExpect.png">